JustinEchols/SoftwareRenderer/README.md

 Experiments in software rendering techniques

 ## Compiling
-To compile enable the MSVC command line tools by calling misc/shell.bat in an windows terminal.
-Then navigate to the source directory and call the build script.
+To compile, change directory to the src directory , enable the MSVC command line tools by calling shell.bat, then run build.bat.

 \src> ..\misc\shell.bat
 \src> build.bat